-In Ohio, from 2009 - 2013, there were 140 babies who died from SIDS which is less than 3% of all deaths to infants under one year of age.
-At least 46% of SIDS victims were exposed to smoke in utero or after birth.
+According to the Ohio Child Fatality Review Seventeenth Annual Report, from 2012 - 2016, 8% of sleep related infant deaths were diagnosed as SIDS in Ohio.
 Even though the SIDS rates have been reduced dramatically over the years, other causes of infant death such as accidental asphyxia and overlay have increased with the total number of SUIDs remaining relatively constant.
 This reduction in SIDS deaths is often explained as a coding shift by medical examiners due to better death scene investigations.
 Therefore, those deaths that were diagnosed as SIDS in the past are now being diagnosed as other types of SUID.

-More than three infant deaths each week are sleep-related!
+Nearly three infant deaths each week are sleep-related!

 Does the sleep environment make a difference?

 Many sleep-related infant deaths are preventable and you can reduce the risk of SIDS and other sleep-related infant deaths by following the AAP recommendations.